UNCSOG/sog-foundation/wp-content/plugins/beehive-analytics/readme.txt

 = What about GDPR and User Privacy? =
 Beehive includes tools that make it easy for you to comply with data protection regulations and keep your visitor's data safe.
 When using features like Google Display Advertising, be sure and follow privacy guidelines with cookie notices and updated terms of service.

+= How can I report security issues or bugs?
+We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
+It’s fast, easy, and you will be notified when the issue is fixed.
+[Report a vulnerability](https://patchstack.com/database/vdp/beehive-analytics).

 == Screenshots ==

 1. Beehive makes connecting Google Analytics super simple